KANT’S HOUSE: A VIRTUAL RECONSTRUCTION

 Kant’s library.
 The most difficult current work is the representation of Kant’s library.
 This is fraught with difficulties due to historical circumstances: On the one hand, the inventory of books in the inventory of Kant’s heritage is not separately listed; on the other hand, he owned a relatively small library all his life.
 At the time of his death, it consisted of only about 500 volumes (including many small pamphlets).
 Most of the books are on physics, mathematics, and philosophy.
 In parallel to the reconstruction of the house, work is underway to digitalize Kant’s library.
 The reconstruction will provide for a function that will allow the visitor to “take” books from the shelves and flip through them in 3D, or with the help of links go to the page where they can be read in electronic libraries.

 The reconstruction of Kant’s house in 3D is only an initial stage of work.
 As part of the further development of the project, together with specialists from Lomonosov Moscow State University, it is planned to create an interactive tour of the reconstructed objects on the Twinmotion 2020.2 or Unity platforms and place rooms or individual interior items on the 3D online Sketchfab platform.

 Collaborators.
-Next to the project team at IKBFU (directed by Elena Baranova), the project involves specialists from Derzhavin Tambov State University (M.Yu.
+Next to the project team at IKBFU (direction: Elena Baranova; collaborators: Prof. Maslov Vitaly & Vereshchagin Vyacheslav (junior researcher)), the project involves specialists from Derzhavin Tambov State University (M.Yu.
 Sidlyar), Lomonosov Moscow State University (D.I.
 Zherebyat’ev), and Philipps University of Marburg, Germany (Werner Stark).